-The average ecommerce website owner relies on a number of different avenues to evaluate their online store's performance, and to determine what might be done to improve it.
+The average eCommerce website owner relies on a number of different avenues to evaluate their online store’s performance, and to determine what might be done to improve it.
 This could include things like reading user surveys, customer posts on social networks, and frequently asked questions, but these can only offer so much insight.
 The most valuable information is real user data that must be collected by specialized software.
-The statistics and metrics gathered by these types of software arm the ecommerce website owner with robust and actionable data.
+The statistics and metrics gathered by these types of software arm the eCommerce website owner with robust and actionable data.
 Since 2005, Google Analytics has become the most popular analytics software due to its ties to the Google search engine and Google Adwords.
-This, combined with the fact that it is completely free for the majority of its users has given Google Analytics a dominating market share.
-A paid premium version does exist for enterprise ecommerce websites.
+This, combined with the fact that it is completely free for the majority of its users have given Google Analytics a dominating market share.
+A paid premium version does exist for enterprise eCommerce websites.

 What is Google Analytics?

 Google Analytics is a web analytics software and service that tracks all website traffic to your website.
 The data gathered can then be viewed in a number of intuitive, customizable reports.
 It is by far the most frequently used analytics software around, due to its robust feature set and alluring price tag (free for the majority of users).
-Additionally, GA isn't just for websites; it can be used with mobile apps, digital kiosks and more.
+Additionally, GA isn’t just for websites; it can be used with mobile apps, digital kiosks, and more.

 How Does Google Analytics Work?

-Simply collecting data can be valuable, but without meaningful extraction that data is just a pile of numbers.
+Simply collecting data can be valuable, but without meaningful extraction, that data is just a pile of numbers.
 As such, this data must be analyzed and displayed in a meaningful way.
-Google Analytics utilizes a four step system to accomplish this feat:
+Google Analytics utilizes a four-step system to accomplish this feat: